 Health related insurance policies sold to Washington residents must provide coverage for the special diet products necessary to treat children with Phenylketonuria (PKU).

 There are also various specialty clinics in the state, which treat specific conditions detected through newborn screening.
-For example, the PKU Clinic at the University of Washington provides tailored care for those children with the condition.
+For example, the Biochemical Genetics Program at Seattle Children’s provides tailored care for those children with metabolic disorders.
 Many of the specialty clinics receive some support through the $8.40 fee collected along with the newborn screening fee.